The content of this web page is excerpts of the published printed book in Bulgaria

 Let us compose a physical equation for the average speed of a seagoing ship between two points A and B. Obviously, it is equal to V = S/t, where S is a real number showing how many times the used unit of length (meter) is applied to the distance between points A and B; t is the real number showing the number of elapsed seconds (the used unit of time), for which the ship passes the distance between the two points.
 The result obtained for the average speed is again an exact real number, but with a certain dimension (m/s), which shows the units of measurement, used to obtain the resulting number.
 This example undoubtedly shows that mathematically, everything is accurate and true…, but remember that the base units of length and time do not change within the scope of the equation – they are constant, defined at the sea level!

-Important question: “Will the above equation V=S/t for the average speed be valid if, during the trip, the measurement units of time and of length are not the same (if they change for any reason)… for example, if the units of measurement are depending on the unknown relief of the bottom of the sea over which the ship passes?”.
+Important question: “Will the above equation V=S/t for the average speed be valid if, during the trip, the measurement units of time and of length are not the same (if they change for any reason)… for example, if the units of measurement depend on the changing unknown distance to the bottom of the sea (on the unknown relief of the bottom of the sea) over which the ship passes?”.

 Simply, it will not be an equation at all!
 Something more, it will be funny, if we try to look for a solution to this “equation”.

 It is the same if A is our Earth, and B is another planet or a star on the opposite side of our Galaxy.
 In this case, during the voyage, the spacecraft will pass through areas with different and unknown strength of the gravitational field, where the unit of length (meter) and time unit of time (second) will be indeterminately different.
 Defined on the Earth “meter” can contract to a millimeter in a strong gravitational field, and the “second” there to be equal to minutes or hours on the Earth.
 Obviously, that if we write the equation for the average speed of the spacecraft between points A and B: (V = S/t), on the basis of the defined units of length and time on the surface of the Earth, then this equation in terms of physics would not be true.
-In fact, we do not know neither the number of miles (the length of the unit “meter” is changed) nor the duration of the voyage (the duration of the unit “second” changes) in the scope of this equation, which has become a “symbol string”.
-Therefore, the average speed of the ship will be indeterminable.
+In fact, we do not know either the number of miles (the length of the unit “meter” is changed) or the duration of the voyage (the duration of the unit “second” changes) in the scope of this equation.
+Therefore, the average speed of the ship will be indeterminable – in fact, this equation has simply become a “symbol string”.

-In this sense, it appears that, in addition to the uncertainty principle in quantum mechanics, it turns out that we have actually uncertainty in the “macro-world”, too (in the Universe).
+In this sense, it appears that, in addition to the uncertainty principle in quantum mechanics, it turns out that we have actually uncertainty in the “macro-world” (in the Universe) too.

 Let us return to Einstein’s Field Equations(EFE) – the set of nonlinear partial differential equations in Albert Einstein’s General Theory of Relativity.